vicsn/krakentrader/README.md

 has already been made in this month, the trades will not be executed and the app will exit.

-## TODOs
+## Improvements
-- Move TODOs into issues.
 - The current price may be suboptimal: when prices keep rising the order may never be fullfilled.
 When prices keep falling you may be paying "too much".
   Therefore, a market order may be more appropriate.
-- Split program into functions and check for DRYness.
+- The program should be split into smaller functions and files to improve readability.
-- Add tests
+- A "dry run" option can be added.